KhronosGroup/glTF/specification/README.md

 ### node.skeletons

 The ID of skeleton nodes.
-Each node defines a subtree, which has a `jointName` of the corresponding element in the referenced `skin.joints`.
+Each node defines a subtree, which has a `jointName` of the corresponding element in the referenced `skin.jointNames`.

 * **Type**: `string[]`
    * Each element in the array must be unique.